 APA-Accredited Doctoral Internship* in Psychology – Niigimowinmiiwinzha

-Indian Health Board (IHB) of Minneapolis is committed to increasing the number of psychology professionals with culturally-aware training and clinical experiences to serve the American Indian community as part of our overall mission to ensure access to quality healthcare for the community and others in need via our APA-Accredited Doctoral Internship.
+Our mission is to ensure access to quality healthcare for the community and others in need via our APA-Accredited Doctoral Internship.
+The Indian Health Board (IHB) of Minneapolis is committed to increasing the number of psychology professionals with culturally-aware training and clinical experiences to serve the American Indian community

 IHB’s guiding philosophy for the psychology training program is to equip developing professionals in psychology with the skills required to serve the diverse and complex mental health needs of the urban American Indian community and others in need.
 This focus ultimately serves to reduce health disparities among American Indian peoples while providing psychology interns with diverse and comprehensive training opportunities that draw upon the wealth of programs offered through IHB and its community partners.